 From tech junkie’s dream to a commonplace Christmas present, the rise of the consumer drone has been exponential over the last few years.
 In regards to land and property, they can be of great use.
-They allow us to survey large
+They allow us to survey large swathes of land we own or are considering buying very quickly.
+Farmers have been known to use them to obtain evidence of trespass whilst others use them to create maps using photogrammetric scanning to reveal the topography of the land.
+Drones are often commonly used by landowners to take birds-eye photos of their land for advertising purposes, check the conditions of roof tiles and solar panels more easily, and access areas that may be dangerous for human exploration.

 However, it is clear from the situation that occurred at Gatwick Airport, where thousands of people were at the mercy of a single rogue drone that their presence may not always be welcome.
 But how has the UK’s law evolved to deal with this technological craze and, what can you do about drones flying over your property?

-The law in relation to drone usage is quickly developing.
+The law concerning drone usage is quickly developing.
 The long-awaited Drones Bill will soon come into force, and the pilot of any drone weighing more than 250g will be required to register with the Civil Aviation Authority as well as take a safety test or face a £1000 fine.
 The developments do not, however, appear to do much to protect the rights of land or property owners concerned about drones flying over their houses, gardens or fields.
 In fact, both the new Drones Bill and the already existing Air Navigation Order (ANO) limit the height at which a drone can legally fly to 400m – actually forcing them to fly much closer to

 So what can actually be done if you have drones flying around your property?